Andrea290799/Assignment-Answers/Assignment_3/README.md

-This script gets the .embl file from all the genes present in the given list and searches from CTTCTT motif in their exons sequence, both the strands + and -.
+This program gets the .embl file from all the genes present in the given list and searches from CTTCTT motif in their exons sequence, both the strands + and -.
 It generates 3 files, gene_coordinates.gff3, chr_coordinates.gff3 and No_CTTCTT_report.txt.
 The first one contains the coordinates of CTTCTT motif using as reference the gene